hammerheim-game/hammerheim-rules/3-equipment.md

 combat.
 Using a buckler requires great skill, but a nimble warrior can protect himself from blows which would otherwise cripple him.
 Special Rules
+Save: Lighter than a regular shield, the buckler does still provide some degree of protection.
+It provides a 6+ armour save.
 Parry: A model equipped with a buckler may parry the first blow in each round of hand-to-hand combat.
 When his opponent scores a hit, a model with a buckler may roll 1D6.